Urusaitech/wiki_connect_two_articles/README.md

 # wiki_connect_two_articles

-This script finds connection between two articles on Wikipedia
+This script finds connection between two articles on Wikipedia in 3 steps (if possible)

 # How to set up